+UI Element Description

+Original metric name The name of the metric as used on the third-party system.

+Example:

+Unit The unit of the metric values.

+Example: "MB"

-UI Element Description Unit The unit of the metric values.
-Example: "MB" Integration id An ID, used to identify the source of the integration.
-Example : "DB-ORA"
+Integration id An ID, used to identify the source of the integration.

+Example: "DB-ORA"